Documents Required for NEET 2026 Counselling and Admission: The Ultimate Checklist (AIQ & State Quotas)

 Get a "One and the Same Person" affidavit on ₹100 stamp paper, notarised, declaring that both name spellings refer to the same person.
 Template included in this guide.
 Carry to verification along with all original documents showing both spelling variants.

+Q: I paid the MCC registration fee through a cyber cafe.
+Will my deposit refund come back to me?
 No. MCC and state counselling boards refund the security deposit only to the original payment source.
 If the cyber cafe's card / account was used, the refund routes back to that account.
 To recover, you would need to negotiate with the cyber cafe owner, which is unreliable.
 Always pay registration fees from your own / parents' bank account.

 Q: What's the minimum Class 12 percentage required for NEET admission?